Azure/Cloud-Native/website/blog/2022-09-29/index.md

 But there's more!

 ## Best practices: Monitoring and CI/CD!
 In my opinion, it's not enough to _just_ set up the application on Azure!
 I want to know that my web app is performant and serving my users reliably!
 I also want to make sure that I'm not inadvertently breaking my application as I continue to make changes to it.
-Thankfully, the Developer CLI also handles all of this via two additional commands - `azd monitor` and `azd pipeline config`.
+Thankfully, the Azure Developer CLI also handles all of this via two additional commands - `azd monitor` and `azd pipeline config`.

 ### Application Monitoring
 When we provisioned all of our infrastructure, we also set up application monitoring via a Bicep file in our `.infra/` directory that spec'd out an Application Insights dashboard.
 By running `azd monitor` we can see the dashboard with live metrics that was configured for the application.